daemonraco/toobasic/docs/usesnippets.md

 	}
 }
 ```
-* And you template into this:
+* And your template into this:
 ```html
 <div class="Things">
 	{foreach from=$things item=thing}